Low-Carb and Keto Baked Fish Dinners

-I certainly didn’t start out the week planning to give you Low-Carb and Keto Oven-Baked Fish Dinners for my weekly round-up of low-carb recipes to try over the weekend!
-But after I posted Easy Low-Carb Baked Mayo-Parmesan Fish I was struck by all the reasons that baked or roasted fish is a great idea for spring!
-First, so many people are eating more fish this time of year, either for Lent or because they want lighter meals with bathing suit season approaching.
-Second, nights are mostly still cool in the spring so you don’t mind turning on your oven for a tasty fish dinner that cooks super-quickly.
-And finally, roasted or baked fish is the ultimate in easy!
-Nobody minds an easy dinner when there’s more daylight and you have a chance to spend time outside after dinner, do they?
+There’s a reason I wanted to give you Low-Carb and Keto Oven-Baked Fish Dinners for my weekly round-up of low-carb recipes to try over the weekend!
+After I posted Easy Low-Carb Baked Mayo-Parmesan Fish recently, I was struck by all the reasons that baked or roasted fish is a great idea for people who want to eat more fish!
+For one thing, fish cooks quickly in the oven, so you don’t mind turning on your oven for a tasty fish dinner.
+And roasted or baked fish is the ultimate in easy dinner prep!
+Nobody minds an easy dinner so you have a chance to spend time having fun after dinner, right?

 When I started looking through the Seafood Recipes for favorites that were cooked in the oven, I was pretty surprised at how many favorites I had!
 And quite a few of these fish recipes are impressive enough that I’ve made them for guests.
-I’m including a couple of ideas using shrimp even thought I decided that I just couldn’t fit the word shellfish into the post title, and I also included some quick sheet pan meals with shrimp and salmon that I’ve really enjoyed.
+I’m including a couple of ideas using shrimp even thought I couldn’t fit shellfish into the post title, and I also included some quick sheet pan meals with shrimp and salmon.

 Use Touch to Tell When Your Fish is Done: